Wilhelm Höttl: Biography

 Höttl was born in Vienna, Austria-Hungary, 19 March 1915.
 In 1938, at the age of 23, he received a doctorate in history from the University of Vienna.

 While still a student, he joined the Nazi Party (member no. 6309616) and the SS (member no. 309510).
 From late 1939 until the end of World War II in Europe, Höttl was employed almost without interruption by Germany's central intelligence and security agency, the Reichssicherheitshauptamt (RSHA; Reich Security Main Office).
 The RSHA was made up of seven main departments, including: the Sicherheitsdienst (SD; Security Service); the Sicherheitspolizei (SiPo; Security Police), composed of the Gestapo (Secret State Police) and the Kriminalpolizei (Kripo; Criminal Police).

 Höttl was first stationed in Vienna with the SD foreign bureau and then moved to Berlin where he was promoted to the rank of SS-Sturmbannführer (major).
+In October 1941, disciplinary proceedings were initiated against Höttl for alleged official misconduct.
+The head of the RSHA, Reinhard Heydrich, ordered his transfer to the Waffen-SS, first to the 1st SS Panzer Division, and then to the 7th SS Volunteer Mountain Division.

 In 1944 Höttl became the Ausland-SDs acting head of Intelligence and Counter Espionage in Central and South East Europe.
 In March he was assigned to Budapest, where he served as second in command to Reichsführer-SS Heinrich Himmler's SS representative in Hungary.
 In addition, Höttl served as political advisor to Hitler's ambassador there, Edmund Veesenmayer, who reported to Berlin, for example, on the large-scale deportations in 1944 of Jews from Hungary.
 During his stay in Budapest he was in contact with the Americans in Bern, Switzerland.

-As the residual Nazi German empire collapsed in 1945, with Höttl's position allowing him official access to German passports and official entry visa's to Switzerland, he leveraged the position for his own gain.
+As the residual Nazi German empire collapsed in 1945, with Höttl's position allowing him official access to German passports and official entry visas to Switzerland, he leveraged the position for his own gain.
 Those who paid Höttl were Hungarian SS officer Árpád Toldi, who was in charge of the Hungarian Gold Train.
 Toldi and his family left the train with a large amount of gold on 30 March 1945, as the train crossed into Austria - the Soviet Red Army was only 10 miles behind.
-Toldi's convoy tried to enter neutral Switzerland 10 days later, but were refused entry.
+Toldi's convoy tried to enter neutral Switzerland 10 days later, but was refused entry.
 Toldi then paid Höttl 10% of his convoy's goods (4 cases of gold) in return for German passports and Swiss visas for all of his family.
 Toldi and his family then successfully entered Switzerland, but he was later detained in Austria that year, interrogated by Allied authorities, but released and has never been traced again.